Abruzzo: Flora and fauna

 The fauna of Abruzzo is very diverse, including the region's symbol, the Abruzzo chamois (Rupicapra pyrenaica ornata), which has recovered from near-extinction.
-Common species include Marsican brown bear, Italian wolf, deer, lynx, roe deer, snow vole, fox, porcupine, wild cat, wild boar, badger, otter, and viper.
+Common species include the Marsican brown bear, Italian wolf, deer, lynx, roe deer, snow vole, fox, porcupine, wild cat, wild boar, badger, otter, and viper.

-The natural parks of the region are the Abruzzo National Park, the Gran Sasso and Monti della Laga National Park, the Maiella National Park and the Sirente-Velino Regional Park, as well as many other natural reserves and protected areas.
+The natural parks of the region are the Abruzzo National Park, the Gran Sasso and Monti della Laga National Park, the Maiella National Park, and the Sirente-Velino Regional Park, as well as many other natural reserves and protected areas.

 In 2017, the ancient beech forests of the Abruzzo Lazio and Molise National Park of Europe were recognized as a World Heritage Site by UNESCO, with the region thus gaining its first prestigious site.

+Administration

+Abruzzo is governed as a presidential representative democracy with a multi-party system.
+Executive power is exercised by the regional government.
+Legislative power is vested in both the government and the regional council.

+The regional government (Giunta regionale) is presided over by the president of the region (presidente della Regione), who is elected for a five-year term.
+The government is composed of the president and eight ministers (assessori), including a vice president (vicepresidente) and an undersecretary (sottosegretario).